minthemiddle/pm-wheel-prompts/README.md

 # Weekly prompts for product managers

-This script generates 3 weekly reflection prompts for Product managers.
+This script generates 3 weekly and random reflection prompts for Product managers.
 The questions are based on [Petra Wille's PM Wheel](https://www.strongproductpeople.com/pmwheel).
 Send this to your product managers to encourage fast and easy reflection and learning.